 Why go: Most people don’t realize that while winter is considered the “off-season” for Valle de Guadalupe, it can actually be the best time of year to visit.
 The weather is temperate and you’ll get access to all of the wineries and restaurants without having to deal with any crowds.

 What to do: Mexico’s premier wine region is now home to over 150 wineries.
 A few of our favorites are mentioned here.
 And just as impressive as the wines is the incredible food.

 Where to eat: You can’t go wrong with a meal at the campestre-style eatery, Finca Altozano.
-If you’re looking for a more upscale experience, Chef Diego Hernandez’s Corazón de Tierra consistently makes the San Pellegrino list of Top 50 Restaurants in Latin America.
+If you’re looking for a more upscale experience, Chef Diego Hernandez’s Corazón de Tierra delivers course after course of incredible delicacies.
 You can’t stay in Valle without enjoying breakfast at the famous La Cocina de Doña Esthela.
 Order the machaca con huevo or the corn pancakes.

 Insider tip: If you’re looking to get an insider’s experience with all of the best places to go, and you don’t want to have to worry about navigating the tricky dirt roads after drinking too much wine, take a tour with Baja Test Kitchen who will pick you up at the San Diego border or at any hotel or house rental in Valle de Guadalupe.